menu

 Demographics

 Cayuga Heights is an extremely ethnically-diverse village.
 The people who call Cayuga Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cayuga Heights residents report their race to be White, followed by Asian.
-Cayuga Heights also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.57% of the village’s residents.
-Important ancestries of people in Cayuga Heights include English, Irish, German, Italian, and Belgian.
+Important ancestries of people in Cayuga Heights include English, German, Irish, Italian, and Belgian.

 The most common language spoken in Cayuga Heights is English.
 Other important languages spoken here include Chinese and Spanish.